hyacob-89/fake_news_detector/README.md

 * Henock Yacob

 ### Project Description:
 Create a Fake News Detector to identify and analyze news articles.
+The dataset, pulled from Kaggle, was procured from Politifact who focus on categorizing news article to thier pr https://www.politifact.com/factchecks/list/?ruling=false

+** TRUE – The statement is accurate and there’s nothing significant missing.
+** FALSE – The statement is not accurate.

 ### Data Management:
 Amazon Relational Database Service (RDS)